 When developing inventories on SCCP wastes, it is important to consider the service lives of articles where they have been used and the timing of their placement on the market in relation to restrictions.

-The main uses of SCCP differ from region to region as well as their timing.
+The main uses of SCCPs differ from region to region as well as their timing.
 In several countries many historical applications of SCCP have ceased already due to national restrictions or introduction of alternatives.
-Therefore a thorough consideration of potential uses is important to focus the inventory activities correctly, noting that it may be impossible to estimate whether SCCP is present in imported commercial products.
+Therefore a thorough consideration of potential uses is important to focus the inventory activities correctly, noting that it may be difficult to estimate whether SCCPs is present in imported commercial products.

-Although estimating SCCP waste volumes is difficult due to variety of uses, long service lives and long history, a few good approaches have been made in the European Union, Denmark and Germany (European Commission, 2011, Danish Environmental Protection Agency, 2014, German Federal Environment Agency, 2015).
+Although estimating SCCP waste volumes is difficult due to variety of uses, long service lives and long history, a few good approaches have been made in the European Union, for example in Denmark and Germany (European Commission, 2011, Danish Environmental Protection Agency, 2014, German Federal Environment Agency, 2015).

 E. Sampling, analysis and monitoring